robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^In short, I can’t trust it.
 Coping with nontermination has been the single biggest headache with the Objective-C implementation.

+^I added the description method because I started explicitly logging delays so as to find more ways to aggressively remove them in order to try to avoid causing infinite loops.
+I was somewhat successful, but the scars are visible in the byzantine implementation that remains.

 ---

 # **LAZINESS 😴 in SWIFT**